kushagra-aa/facebook-clone/README.md

 <img src="./public/logo.png" width="15%" alt="logo"/>

-My Medium is clone of Facebook, this is a Social Application that is built on NextJS and uses Firebase for Database and Facebook Authentication.
+My Social is clone of Facebook, this is a Social Application that is built on NextJS and uses Firebase for Database and Facebook Authentication.

 Built with 🤍 For You!